iamsanjay/SOSE460/README.md

 # SOSE460

 Welcome to SOSE460.
-In this course we will learn about different Server side and vulneabilities.
-The idea is to demonstrate these vulnerabilities in real life sftwares such as Open source software.
-And then lean how to prevent it using OWASP prevention sheet.
+In this course we will learn about different Server and client side vulneabilities.
+The idea is to demonstrate these vulnerabilities in real life softwares such as Open source.
+And then learn how to prevent it using OWASP prevention sheet.

 ## Chapter 1 XXE (XML eXternal Entity)
 - What is XXE?